 Minor because: It was work in progress and no adverse consequences resulted.

--than-minor if: The wrong circuit boards were installed in a module and completed modules were shipped.
+More-than-minor if: The wrong circuit boards were installed in a module and completed modules were shipped.

 Example b.
 The vendor failed to review and accept nonconformance reports which were dispositioned as “repair” in accordance with documented procedures.